 options:

-wget --proxy-user=<YOUR_USERNAME> --proxy-password=<YOUR_PASSWORD> <TARGET_URL>
+wget --proxy-user=<YOUR_USERNAME> --proxy-password=<YOUR_PASSWORD> -e use_proxy=yes -e http_proxy=http://<PROXY_ADDRESS>:<PROXY_PORT> -e https_proxy=https://<PROXY_ADDRESS>:<PROXY_PORT> -qO- <TARGET_URL>

-Alternatively, you can use the proxy_user
+Alternatively, you can set the proxy_user

 and proxy_password

-, <YOUR_PASSWORD>
+, <YOUR_PASSWORD>,

-, and <TARGET_URL>
+and <TARGET_URL>

 with your proxy server's username, password, and target URL, respectively.
 If the credentials are correct, you won't get this error again.